moderatorwes/Wiry-Merchant/README.md

+(DO NOT USE THIS THEME AS ITS NEEDS TO BE CONVERTED TO THE NEW CURLYBARS FRAMEWORK) *I will be updating this theme soon!

 Wiry-Merchant Responsive
 =======================
 Wiry-Mechant is the default theme from Zendesk but now its responsive.
 Also added was a background image inside of the Search Area.
 If you choose to enable the community then all the JavaScript/JQuery is already in place.
 Very few modifications were made to this template, just enough to make it responsive as I had several users asking for it.
 Enjoy.